Kagami-1/AudioMorph/README.md

 ## Further Improvements:
 Further improvements can be done by investing in a smaller breadboard and housing the whole project in a 9x9cm 3D printed enclosure.
 Also, the FSR sensor connectivity issue can be addressed by soldering it directly to a jumper wire.
 Although that was the plan for this course, due to time constraints, it was not possible.

-:first_place_medal: Thank you for reading through my project!
+🥇 Thank you for reading through my project!